MySQL

 STRING

-The ID must be unique across all clients in the MySQL cluster.
-We recommend assigning a different ID to each job that connects to the same database.
+This ID must be globally unique within the MySQL cluster.
+Set a different ID for each job that connects to the same database.

-This parameter also supports an ID range, such as 5400-5408.
-Specifying a range is recommended when incremental read with multiple readers is enabled, allowing each concurrent reader to use a different ID.
+This parameter also supports an ID range format, such as 5400-5408.
+When incremental reading is enabled, concurrent reading is supported.
+In this case, set an ID range so that each concurrent reader uses a different ID.

 jdbc.properties.*